Zamiell/racing-plus/docs/bugs.md

 - It can cause you to get a 2nd Small Rock from a tinted rock.
 (Reported by Moucheron Quipet)
 - It can grant the Stompy transformation if you revive with Magic Mushroom or Leo.
 (The Stompy transformation is bugged with the "firstTimePickingUp" flag.)
 - Being a ghost while Mega Blast is active will show the animation playing and have knockback, but the blast itself will be removed.
+(Reported by Gamonymous)
 - Being a ghost will prevent Brimstone-style lasers from firing.
 (Reported by Xelnas)
+- Using Esau Jr. while being a ghost will give the items back to the wrong character.
+(Reported by Gamonymous)
 - Dying with Experimental Treatment will not remove the stat modification that it granted.
+(Reported by Gamonymous)

 <br />